OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 )
 ```

-###### Receiving Files
+###### Receiving Items

 After performing the static analysis you would know the *document types that the app can open* and *if it declares any custom document types* and (part of) the methods involved.
-You can use this now to test the receiving part by:
+You can use this now to test the receiving part:

-- sending a file that will trigger the "Open with..." dialogue (via AirDrop or e-mail) or *share* a file with the app from another app
+- *Share* a file with the app from another app or send it via AirDrop or e-mail.
+Choose the file so that it will trigger the "Open with..." dialogue (that is, there is no default app that will open the file, a PDF for example).
-- hooking `application:openURL:options:` and any other methods that we have identified in a previous static analysis
+- Hook `application:openURL:options:` and any other methods that were identified in a previous static analysis.
-- observing the app behaviour
+- Observe the app behaviour.
-- in addition, you could send specific malformed files and/or use a fuzzing technique
+- In addition, you could send specific malformed files and/or use a fuzzing technique.

-To illustrate this with an example we have chosen the same real-world file manager app from the static analysis section and do the following:
+To illustrate this with an example we have chosen the same real-world file manager app from the static analysis section and followed these steps:

-1. send a PDF file from our MacBook via Airdrop
+1. Send a PDF file from another Apple device (e.g. a MacBook) via Airdrop.
-2. the "AirDrop" popup appears
+2. Wait for the "AirDrop" popup to appear and click on Accept.
-3. if we accept, as there is no default app that will open the file, it switches to the "Open with..." popup
-4. we can select the app that will open our file.
+3. As there is no default app that will open the file, it switches to the "Open with..." popup.
+There, we can select the app that will open our file.
 The next screenshot shows this (we have modified the display name using Frida to conceal the app's real name):

     ![AirDrop Open With Dialog](Images/Chapters/0x06h/airdrop_openwith.png)
-5. After selecting "SomeFileManager" we can see the following:
+4. After selecting "SomeFileManager" we can see the following:
     ```
     (0x1c4077000)  -[AppDelegate application:openURL:options:]
     application: <UIApplication: 0x101c00950>